Earth: Size and shape

-To measure the local variation of Earth's topography, geodesy employs an idealized Earth producing a shape called a geoid.
-Such a geoid shape is gained if the ocean is idealized, covering Earth completely and without any perturbations such as tides and winds.
-The result is a smooth but gravitational irregular geoid surface, providing a mean sea level (MSL) as a reference level for topographic measurements.
+To measure the local variation of Earth's topography, geodesy employs an idealized Earth producing a geoid shape.
+Such a shape is gained if the ocean is idealized, covering Earth completely and without any perturbations such as tides and winds.
+The result is a smooth but irregular geoid surface, providing a mean sea level as a reference level for topographic measurements.

 Surface

-Earth's surface is the top layer of Earth's rigid or liquid structure, at the interface with its atmosphere.
-Earth as an idealized spheroid has a surface area of about 510 e6km2.
-Earth can be divided into two hemispheres.
-Generally, Earth is divided by latitude into the polar Northern and Southern hemispheres, or by longitude into the continental Eastern and Western hemispheres.
-Regarding the surface distribution of land and water, Earth can be divided into an oceans-focused water hemisphere and a landmasses-focused land hemisphere.
+Earth's surface is the boundary between the atmosphere and the solid Earth and oceans.
+Defined in this way, it has an area of about 510 e6km2.
+Earth can be divided into two hemispheres: by latitude into the polar Northern and Southern hemispheres; or by longitude into the continental Eastern and Western hemispheres.